axibase/axibase-charts/syntax/functions.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/b00d77c0)

-The desired return value in this example is the difference between the current year value and the 2006 value.
+The return value in this example is the difference between the current year value and the 2006 value.

 The file is loaded from [ATSD Use Cases](https://axibase.com/use-cases/) and stored  in [CSV format](https://raw.githubusercontent.com/axibase/atsd-use-cases/master/research/us-visa-refusal/resources/visa-refusal.csv).